rosiemin/Predicting-Infertility-Capstone1/README.md

 The National Health and Nutrition Examination Survey, or NHANES as it is better known, is a program designed to assess the health and nutritional status of adults and children in the United States.
 The survey examines a nationally representative sample of about 5,000 persons each year.
 These persons are located in counties across the country, 15 of which are visited each year.
 The NHANES interview includes demographic, socioeconomic, dietary, and health-related questions.
 The examination component consists of medical, dental, and physiological measurements, as well as laboratory tests administered by highly trained medical personnel.

-While we infertility is not only a “female” issue, for the purposes of this capstone, I will be focusing on infertility among women.
+While infertility is not only a “female” issue, for the purposes of this capstone, I will be focusing on infertility among women.
 In this data, there are many different datasets based on questionnaires given, but I will be focusing my project on those questions dealing with the known risk factors of infertility, including
 <p align="center">
 <img src="images/risk_factors.png" width=500px>
 </p>